ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 ### Nonblocking operation

-The network-socket API also supports nonblocking operations.
+The network socket API also supports nonblocking operations.
 The `set_blocking()` member function changes the state of a socket.
-When a socket is in nonblocking mode, socket operations return `NSAPI_ERROR_WOULD_BLOCK` when a transaction cannot be immediately completed.
+When a socket is in nonblocking mode, socket operations return `NSAPI_ERROR_WOULD_BLOCK` when a transaction cannot immediately complete.

-To allow efficient use of nonblocking operations, the socket classes provide an `sigio()` member function to register a callback on socket state changes.
-When the socket can successfully receive, send or accept, or when an error occurs, the system triggers a callback.
+To allow efficient use of nonblocking operations, the socket classes provide a `sigio()` member function to register a callback on socket state changes.
+When the socket can successfully receive, send or accept or when an error occurs, the system triggers a callback.
 It may call the callback spuriously without reason.

-The callback may be called in interrupt context and should not perform operations such as receiving and sending calls.
-Do not make any read or write calls until it is on a thread.
+You may call the callback in interrupt context, but do not make any read or write calls until it is on a thread.

-Following example shows how to set up asynchronous handler for socket:
+The following example shows how to set up an asynchronous handler for socket:

 ```
 nsapi_size_or_error_t send_query(TCPSocket *socket) {